OER + ScholComm

 This IMLS-supported (LG-72-17-0132-17; LG-36-19-0021-19) collaboration among librarians at North Carolina State University Libraries, University of Kansas Libraries, and University of Illinois Urbana-Champaign School of Information Sciences explored approaches to – and is currently developing – a corpus of open educational resources (OER) for teaching library students and professionals about scholarly communication librarianship.
 Our project is born in the recognition that even as scholarly communication is ascendant as a core academic librarian competency there is little formal instruction in scholcomm topics and no unified teaching/learning resource that might spur an increase in relevant instruction.
 As librarians spanning career status (early to established) with a variety of experience within scholarly communication sub-fields, we hope to involve all stakeholders in the creation and maintenance of a living body of openly-licensed content to support the growth of scholcomm and related positions, as well as diffuse scholcomm praxis and values across LIS curricula according to its myriad intersections with other aspects of librarianship.

-Josh Bolick (0000-0002-7379-0432) is the Scholarly Communication Librarian at the University of Kansas Libraries’ Shulenburger Office of Scholarly Communication & Copyright.
-In addition to supporting traditional scholarly communication programs at KU, he leads KU Libraries’ OER initiatives, including the management of a $100K+ grant program.
+Josh Bolick (0000-0002-7379-0432) is the Head of the University of Kansas Libraries’ Shulenburger Office of Scholarly Communication & Copyright.
+He leads traditional scholarly communication programs as well as KU Libraries’ OER initiatives, including the management of a $100K+ grant program.
 He also chairs a university-level Textbook Working Group, which is charged with advancing OER and other textbook affordability initiatives to increase access and student success.
 Josh was a presenter for the Open Education Network (OEN), and OER Research Fellow with the Open Education Group.
 He is also a co-PI on the two IMLS grants supporting this project, the creation of OER for training LIS students on scholarly communication topics.
 Josh holds a bachelor’s degree from the University of North Carolina Wilmington and a masters in library and information studies from Florida State University.
 Twitter: @joshbolick